 Back pain expert Marcie Merson, MD spends every day working to diagnose and treat patients with back pain in Delray Beach.
 She and her and therapists collaborate to design a treatment and rehabilitation plan that is customized for each patient.
 Through a comprehensive evaluation of your back pain, Dr. Merson can decide if non-surgical therapies or surgical methods are the best method of treatment.
 As a highly trained pain management physician, she utilizes the most advanced clinical treatment methods available to help restore your spine health after an injury or manage chronic back pain.

 Spinal Fusion vs. Non Surgical Back Pain Treatment

-Dr. Merson sees many patients who need back pain treatment in Boca Raton but are seeking a second opinion to spinal fusion therapy.
+Dr. Merson sees many patients who need back pain treatment in Delray Beach or Boca Raton but are seeking a second opinion to spinal fusion therapy.
 Basically, they want to know the difference between lumbar fusion versus nonsurgical treatment for chronic low back pain.

 “Results following fusion for chronic low back pain are unpredictable and generally not very satisfying.
 The major reason is the absence of a detailed description of the symptoms of patients with back pain, if present, in a motion segment of the spine.
 Various radiological findings have been attributed to discogenic pain, but if these radiological signs were really true signs of such pain, fusion would have been very successful.”
 1